Owners of HSH Nordbank consider increasing state aid

-FRANKFURT The public-sector owners of Germany's HSH Nordbank HSH.UL said they were examining the possibility of increasing state aid to prop up the bank in face of higher potential losses from shipping loans.
+FRANKFURT Dec 9 The public-sector owners of Germany's HSH Nordbank said they were examining the possibility of increasing state aid to prop up the bank in face of higher potential losses from shipping loans.

 HSH, one of the world's biggest shipping financiers, is suffering from a four-year slump in the industry, one of the worst on record.